helfo2/Network-flow/README.md

 All code is written in C and it's organized with headers for function declarations and .c files for functions implementations.
 The actual problem is solved in the main.c file as well as there're some tests in the tp1.in file.

+Documentation is presented in Doc.pdf file in Portuguese.